fakhri2406/Novademy/README.md

 - **Curated Courses:** A catalog of courses covering essential subjects, that align with Azerbaijan’s exam requirements.
 - **Engaging Lessons:** Dynamic video lessons, complete with transcripts and supplementary materials.
-- **Interactive Quizzes:** Test your knowledge with quizzes linked to lessons, offering instant feedback to track your progress.
 - **Flexible Packages:** Affordable subscription plans that bundle courses to suit your learning needs.
+- **Interactive Quizzes (coming soon):** Test your knowledge with quizzes linked to lessons, offering instant feedback to track your progress.
+- **AI Integration (coming soon):** Built-in AI chatbot, ready to answer all of your questions based on lesson context.

 ### 🚀 Built for Excellence